ant1974/ant-repo-public/samples/helloworld_00/docs/docs.md

 Starter for using Spring Web Services

 * ***spring-boot-starter-webflux***
-Starter for building WebFlux applications using Spring Framework’s Reactive Web support
+Starter for building WebFlux applications using Spring Framework's Reactive Web support

 * ***spring-boot-starter-websocket***
-Starter for building WebSocket applications using Spring Framework’s WebSocket support
+Starter for building WebSocket applications using Spring Framework's WebSocket support

 Spring Boot production starters
 ---------------
 * ***<span style="color: red; font-size: 14pt">spring-boot-starter-actuator</span>***
-Starter for using Spring Boot’s Actuator which provides production ready features to help you monitor and manage your application
+Starter for using Spring Boot's Actuator which provides production ready features to help you monitor and manage your application

 Spring Boot technical starters